talkdirty/bomberman_rl/README.md

 `Codename: Cnnboard`

-Trying out a kind of stupid idea.
-Work in progress.
-Back to the roots - similar to plain boards, but different channels conveying different information, like r,g,b channels in image, grid,danger,enemy,coin,crate channel - put into CNN.
+Back to the roots - similar
+to plain boards, but different channels conveying different information, like r,g,b channels in image, grid,danger,enemy,coin,crate channel - put into CNN.
 Collect data with rule-based agent and injected randomness.
 Try to teach a CNN